YiyuanCui88/MA705-Dashboard/README.md

-# MA705 Final Project
+# MA705 Final Project _ Yiyuan Cui

 This repository contains files used in the MA705 dashboard project.

 Use Markdown to write your readme.md file.
 Here is a [cheatsheet](https://www.markdownguide.org/cheat-sheet/).

-The final dashboard is deployed on Heroku [here](https://yiyuancui.herokuapp.com/).
+The final dashboard is deployed on Heroku: [Rental Market of Selected Areas in Masschusetts](https://yiyuancui.herokuapp.com/).

 ## Dashboard Description